 GSEP Cool Roofs and Pavements Working Group

-The Cool Roofs and Pavements Working Group formed as a subgroup within the Global Superior Energy Performance Partnership (GSEP) at the second Clean Energy Ministerial in April 2011 with the goals of reducing energy use in buildings, improving the health and resiliency of urban populations and mitigating the warming effects of climate change.
-GSEP is an initiative of the Clean Energy Ministerial (CEM) and the International Partnership for Energy Efficiency Cooperation (IPEEC).
+The Cool Roofs and Pavements Working Group formed within the Global Superior Energy Performance Partnership (GSEP) at the second Clean Energy Ministerial in April 2011 with the goals of reducing energy use in buildings, improving the health and resiliency of urban populations and mitigating the warming effects of climate change.

-The Working Group has identified four initial objectives:
+The Working Group agreed on four initial objectives:

 - Collect information and tools of existing working group partners in an accessible repository.
 Draft case studies and identify best practices of cool roof and pavement development efforts including partnership models, code development, incentives and financing.